 In a time when human connection feels scarce, Reddit provides an online spaces to turn to.
 Uplifting one another through community-building will benefit everyone, whether you’re a CPG brand or not.
 And while you’re there, see what we’re up to and give us a shout @UnioncrateCPG!

-Editor's note: This post is constantly updated.
+Editor's note: This post has been updated.

 Unioncrate is an AI-powered Supply Chain Planning Platform that gives CPG brands the technology they need to compete and win in a rapidly changing consumer landscape.
 Our automated demand and supply forecasts deliver unmatched accuracy, collaborative visibility, and actionable intelligence, simplifying a manual-heavy process and slashing hours from your week.